top of page

 "Ecopoetics rose out of the late 20th-century awareness of ecology and concerns over environmental disaster."

-EcoPoetry is a poetic lexicon of 21st Century.
+EcoPoetry is a poetic lexicon for the 21st Century.
 Its imagery, cadence and sentiment shrinks the world till the borders between the natural world and urbanity dissipate, till we can no longer deny that we are a part of a web of existences that are wholly interdependent on each other.
 The Ecology of Planet Earth.
-As we become more aware of the direct and indirect impact post-modernist consumerist human behaviour has on the rest of the Earth, there comes a need for the creatives, the artists, the poets to develop a lexicon for the imagination to express the concerns those impacts invoke.
+As we become more aware of the direct and indirect impact post-modernist consumerist human behaviour has on the Earth, there comes a need for the creatives, the artists, the poets to develop a lexicon for the imagination to express the concerns those impacts invoke.

 “My tanks were filled with gasoline and wars.
 I was a lead soldier.
 I marched against the smoke of the city. “ - Little Lead Soldiers Giannina Braschi